 And then, along come the people who do not seem to be real folk at all.
 They are a collection of painted-on attributes, borrowed from the dump of human sentiment and opinion.
 These will tell me that I suffer so that I can help others who suffer.

 And immediately a the circular track pops into my head.
 If others never suffered, I wouldn’t need to either.
 Yes, if folks have got to suffer, it may be well and good that someone suffers needlessly in order to help the people who have got to suffer.
-But what’s the point of the suffering in the first place?
+But what’s the point of the first group’s suffering, then?
+This answer merely pushes the problem back a stage.

 And by suffering, I do not mean anguish only.
 I mean all the things through which I pass – my passion – which come upon me and happen to me as if I were a blank canvass that exists only to be painted on.
 But by what madness does it come about that the canvass was made to be aware of the inescapable sludge that is being traced upon it?